TatsuUkraine/flutter_sticky_infinite_list/README.md

 `maxChildCount = 0`.
 In that way viewport center will be stick to the bottom and positive list won't render anything.

-Additionally you can specify `headerAlignment` to any side.
+Additionally you can specify header alignment to any side.

 ```dart
 import 'package:sticky_infinite_list/sticky_infinite_list.dart';